Free-Macrame-Patterns.com Logo

 Weave Right to Left

-Locate the lowest part of it, where you pulled the end out in step 9.
-Pass through the loop by going over - under - over, moving right to left.
+Locate the lower loop, where you pulled the end out in step 9.

 Weave Left to Right